-Also, if you are interested in a little more detail on all the game, you can waltz over to the site’s blog section to get more insights.
-The podcast first aired in May, 2017.
+Also, if you are interested in a little more detail on all the games, you can waltz over to the site’s blog section to get more insights.
+The podcast first aired in May 2017.

 This is another source of baseball information.
 Baseball America was recently sold by TEN (The Enthusiast Network) to new owners Alliance Baseball LLC, a company that owns franchises in two minor league baseball franchises.
 Alliance Baseball LLC is run by CEO, Gary Green, a businessman and an entrepreneur passionate about baseball and President Larry Botel, also an entrepreneur with interests in baseball.

 Through the weekly episodes, this podcast, whose slogan is “Be a Better Fan” shares information on prospects through its host Kevin Kramer.